 Hummingbird nests are amazing architectural creations that protect and nurture some of the world's most delicate birds.
-It may only be 5-8 weeks from the time nest construction begins until the maturing birds leave home, but observing hummingbird nests can be a rewarding and enchanting experience for birders.
+It may only be five to eight weeks from the time nest construction begins until the maturing birds leave home, but observing hummingbird nests can be a rewarding and enchanting experience for birders.

 - Balanced on thin wires or clotheslines, even on strands of holiday lights

 - Inside porch lamps or on top of lamps or outdoor security camera fixtures

 - On the top of wind chimes, statues, or other garden decorations